vext01/zesarux/README.md

 * Supports Network gaming using its own protocol (ZEsarUX Network Gaming protocol - ZENG), which allows you to play to any emulated game, using two ZEsarUX instances, located each one on any part of the world or in a local network.
 Games doesn't have to be modified, you can use any existing game

-* Uart bridge emulation: allows you to use a real uart-wifi connected to your computer, on Linux only (Windows, Mac can simulate it)
+* Uart bridge emulation: allows you to use a real uart-wifi connected to your computer, on GNU/Linux only (Windows, Mac can simulate it)

 * Can browse online ZX81 games